temporalio/temporal-learning/docs/getting_started/index.md

 ---

 import Link from '@docusaurus/Link';
+import ResizedImage from '../../src/components/resized-images/ResizedImage.js'

 ![Get Started with Temporal](/img/banners/getstarted.png)

+Temporal delivers durable execution.
+It abstracts away the complexity of building scalable distributed systems and lets you keep focus on what matters – delivering reliable systems, faster.

+It allows you to avoid coding for infrastructure nuances and their inevitable failures.

+<ResizedImage
+  src='/img/zines/durable-execution-zine.png'
+  alt="Why Durable Execution Zine" width="400px"
+  height="auto"
+/>

 Take your first steps into building apps with Temporal by exploring how Temporal apps work.